andOrlando/andorlando.github.io/blog/blogs/notion.md

 ## formulas are cool
 Notion is all about tables.
 Everything is in a table.
 In these tables you can have formulas.
-Formulas are basically jaavascript but only expressions and the only variables you can access is stuff in the same row as you.
-Aside from that they're pretty versitile and you are in fact allowed regular expresssions which means you can put together some really hacky stuff if need be (which I do lol).
+Formulas are basically javascript but only expressions and the only variables you can access is stuff in the same row as you.
+Aside from that they're pretty versatile and you are in fact allowed regular expressions which means you can put together some really hacky stuff if need be (which I do lol).

 ### time formula